-Folly Farm was once part of Folly Quarter, and Folly Quarter was part of Doughoregan Manor, owned by Charles Carroll of Carrolton.
+Folly Farm was once part of Folly Quarter, and Folly Quarter was part of Doughoregan Manor, owned by Charles Carroll of Carrollton.
 The house is believed to have been built around 1730.
 The first alteration, by Charles Carroll around 1800, made the building into a bath house.
-The second, around 1830, was after Charles Carroll gave the property to his favorite granddaughter Emily Caton MacTavish, and adapted it to residential use.
+The second alteration occurred around 1830, after Charles Carroll gave Folly Quarter, which included Folly Farm to his favorite granddaughter Emily Caton MacTavish, and adapted it to residential use.
+It is likely that at this time a circular room was constructed in the wing of the house to provide a chapel for the MacTavish family.
+The house is built over a spring which was once used for the water supply.
+In the first alteration a bathing pool was built into the southeast corner of the main house.
+There were two marble lions feeding the pool from the spring.
+The pool is located under the floors of the present breakfast room and kitchen.
 One unusual feature is that the house contains 16 rooms but no hallways.
-The show house was open from September 18 to October 17.
-The chairman was Rick Weinkam.
-Approximately 5800 people attended.
+Emily MacTavish died at Folly Quarter at the age of 75.

 Location: Museum of Howard County History, 8328, Court Avenue, Ellicott City, Maryland, 21043